Suneha1119/EDA_LendingClubData/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
+- High interest rates
+- The grade decreases, interest rate is also increasing
+- Low annual income of borrower
+- Loans of Grade B, A, C, and B
+- High installments
+- Previous records of bankruptcies
-- Higher the interest rates, higher the chances of default
+- Higher the Revolving Utilization rate, higher the chances of default
 - Higher the loan amount, higher the chances of default
-- Higher the annual income, lower the chances of default
-- Higher the grade more is the risk of default.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->